sedsloyola/devcode/README.md

-# devcode
+# devcode For SEDS Loyola
-This is the development code
+This is the development code for SEDS Loyola website.